George Rowe (footballer)

-George Rowe (born 23 August 1968) is a former Scottish professional footballer who played as a centre-back for Clydebank, Arbroath, Queen of the South and Stirling Albion.
+George Rowe (born 23 August 1968) is a Scottish former professional footballer who played as a centre-back for Clydebank, Arbroath, Queen of the South and Stirling Albion.

 Clydebank

 Rowe started his senior career with Clydebank at the start of the 1989-90 season, having previously played with Kilpatrick Juveniles for a few years.
 Rowe played in 91 league appearances and scored 10 goals in three seasons at the Kilbowie Park club.